Tattoos That Still Look Great As You Age

 Can Tattoos and Age Be at Odds?

-If you want a tattoo to last a lifetime (while still looking good), there are a few rules you should follow; the most important being:
+If you want a tattoo to still look good as you get older, there are a few rules you should follow; the most important being:

 - Choose black ink over colored variants